-- Provides the Report to the applicant for Response - Receives the applicant's Response to the Report.
+- Attends the site visit at the applicant institution - Provides the Panel Report to the applicant for Response - Receives the applicant's Response to the Report - Prepares the application, the Panel Report, the applicant's Response and any additional information required to formulate a draft recommendation for Board consideration.

-7. 7.
-Board (PEQAB)
+7. Board (PEQAB)